ryancdickson/staging/docs/BR.md

       - an identifier that uniquely identifies the perspective used
       - the attempted domain name or IP address
       - the result of the attempt (i.e., "DCV pass/fail, CAA allow/disallow")
-   8. Multi-Perspective Issuance Corroboration quorum results for each attempted domain name or IP address represented in a Certificate request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the Primary Domain Validation Determination and Primary CAA Determination).
+   8. Multi-Perspective Issuance Corroboration quorum results for each attempted domain name or IP address represented in a Certificate request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the determinations made by the Primary Network Perspective).

 3. Security events, including:
    1. Successful and unsuccessful PKI system access attempts;